KhronosGroup/Vulkan-Guide/chapters/validation_overview.md

         - Object 2 is a `VkDeviceMemory` named `myIconMemory`
     - With the names it is easy to see "In `vkBindImageMemory()`, the `myTextureMemory` memory was attempting to bind to an image already been bound to the `myIconMemory` memory".

-Each error message contains an uniform logging pattern.
+Each error message contains a uniform logging pattern.
 This allows information to be easily found in any error.
 The pattern is as followed:
 - Log status (ex. `Error:`, `Warning:`, etc)
 - The VUID
 - Array of objects involved